Datafiles typically comprise the largest part of any Oracle database, at least in terms of the disk space used.

 Datafiles are not where Oracle stores your data.
 You can get a quick list of all the datafiles in your database and their sizes, by querying the V$DATAFILE view.

-The following example shows how to do this from Server Manager or from SQL*Plus:
+The following example shows how to do this from SQL*Plus:

 SQL> COLUMN name FORMAT A35